BJCaasenbrood/SorotokiCode/docs/index.md

     </video>
     </div>

     A classic example in soft robotics is the PneuNet soft bending actuator.
 The PneuNet (pneumatic network) belongs to a class of soft actuators that, due to a geometrically induced stiffness differential, undergoes bending when pressurized.
-The geometry of the PneuNet is developed (and popularized) by Mosadegh et al.[^3] , but historically it is much older[^2].
-To model the PneuNet actuator, lets consider the following numerical example.
+The geometry of the PneuNet is developed (and popularized) by Mosadegh et al.[^3] , but historically it is much older[^4].
+To model the PneuNet actuator, consider the following numerical example.
 Assuming *plane strain*, we can simulate the nonlinear bending characteristics of the Pneunet actuator using the super-short code below (only 10 lines of code!):

-    [^2]: Mosadegh, B., Polygerinos, P., Keplinger, C., Wennstedt, S., Shepherd, R. F., Gupta, U., ...Whitesides, G. M. (2014).
+    [^3]: Mosadegh, B., Polygerinos, P., Keplinger, C., Wennstedt, S., Shepherd, R. F., Gupta, U., ...Whitesides, G. M. (2014).
 Pneumatic Networks for Soft Robotics that Actuate Rapidly.
 Adv.
 Funct.
 Mater., 24(15), 2163–2170. doi: [https://doi.org/10.1002/adfm.201303288](https://doi.org/10.1002/adfm.201303288)

-    [^3]: 1981 - Robot Arm with Pneumatic Gripper - Nikolai Teleshev (Russian) - cyberneticzoo.com.
+    [^4]: 1981 - Robot Arm with Pneumatic Gripper - Nikolai Teleshev (Russian) - cyberneticzoo.com.
 (2012, April 08).
 Retrieved from [http://cyberneticzoo.com/bionics/1981-robot-arm-with-pneumatic-gripper-nikolai-teleshev-russian](http://cyberneticzoo.com/bionics/1981-robot-arm-with-pneumatic-gripper-nikolai-teleshev-russian)

     ???+ info "Code for simulation"
         ``` matlab